 Your source for everything you need to know about traumatic brain injury and concussions.

 Please joins us this Saturday, March 31, in Oak Brook, Illinois from 3-5 pm.
 Donations of $25 per person to attend are encouraged but not required.

 This event will kickstart efforts to advance industry changing brain research, make treatment available to more people, and deliver to the masses the correct education to inspire impactful legislative changes.

 Amber received her Bachelor’s Degree in Athletic Training from Brigham Young University in December of 2016.
 She is a certified and licensed athletic trainer.
 She also works at the Missionary Training Center in Provo, where she responds to and helps rehabilitate missionaries in training who hurt themselves during their recreation time.
 While she was a student at BYU, she participated in clinical rotations with local sites, including BYU’s football team, BYU’s softball team, and Provo High School’s athletics.

-Ariel is a Neurological occupational Therapist at Cognitive FX.
+Jessica Heath is a Neurological Occupational Therapist here at Cognitive FX.

 Jessica received her degree in Occupational Therapy from the University of Utah.
 Jessica has mostly worked with individuals that are recovering from stroke or brain injuries and brings a lot of experience and insight to patients throughout their week of EPIC Treatment.
 We asked Jessica to share her thoughts on what makes Cognitive FX an effective clinic for patient outcomes.